-Meanwhile, low levels of ferritin can be the result of an iron deficiency or anemia.
+Meanwhile, low levels of ferritin can be the result of an iron deficiency.
 This could also be caused by internal bleeding or monthly menstrual bleeding.
 Symptoms of low ferritin levels also include fatigue, which may be accompanied by shortness of breath, dizziness, and headaches.

 Understanding the Ferritin Test